Sayed-Soroush-Hashemi/ostor_java_final_version/README.md

 ```

 ### 3. How does this "OS" execute programs?
 First, it compiles each program.
 It converts all flow control commands(e.g. `if`, and `for`) to a series of `cj`s (conditional jump) and labels.
 More specifically, an `if` statement checks whether its expression evaluates to `true` or `false`.
 If it is `true`, it should run all commands in its block and if it doesn't, it should jump to the end of its block.
 So it's very intuitive to convert all control flow commands to conditional jumps and labels.
-Details of these new low level commands can be checked in the source code.
+Details of these new low-level commands can be checked in the source code.
 After this parsing stage, each command is transformed into an instruction, so the os can execute them.

 `Instruction` is a class defined in the `hardware` package.
 It includes an `execute` method.
 Each type of instruction is derived from it and override its `execute` method to execute itself.
 These instructions are fed to the `CPU` object directly one by one in the execution process.
 Some instructions can be accomplished with no interference by the OS, like setting a value to a variable and executing a `cj` command.
 But some requires special services provided by the OS, like IPC and secondary memory management. `execute` method of these instructions use OS system calls in order to provide the instruction's needs.